eugen0329/vim-esearch/README.md

 - High performance:
   - Fully async functioning using neovim/vim8 jobs api.
   - Fast lua-based rendering (up to 40k lines in less than a second).
-  - Viewport-only highlights.
+  - Viewport position-based highlights (neovim only).
   - Adaptive disabling of certain highlights on a large number of lines.
 - In-place modifying and saving changes into files.
 - Filetype-dependent syntax highlights for better navigation.
 - Input prompt interface instead of using the commandline:
-  - Search patterns can be pasted as is (try [this pattern](https://gist.github.com/gruber/8891611) with regexp mode enabled by pressing `<c-r><c-r>` within the prompt).
+  - Search patterns can be pasted as is (try [this pattern](https://gist.github.com/gruber/8891611) with regex mode enabled by pressing `<c-r><c-r>` within the prompt).
-  - Pcre-to-vim regexp translation to highlight matches.
+  - Pcre-to-vim regex translation to highlight matches.
 - 2 preview modes using both neovim floating windows or plain split windows.
 - Interactions are done via API methods, that can be modified or reused to personalize the workflow.
 - Third party plugins integration: